Carl Gustav Jung

 | Human Relations | Flexibility + Internal | Bridge Builder | Introvert + Feeling |

-Which raises a more interesting question.
+This raises a more interesting question.
 If the mapping is this clean, why doesn't anyone combine them?

 — Senior enterprise architect